swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 #### Encoding the name of the type being loaded into the function names

-Having a series of functions such as `loadInt32(fromByteOffset:endianness:)` and `storeBytes(int32:toByteOffset:as:endianness:)` would be easier on the type checker, by avoiding the problem of overloaded symbols.
+Having a series of functions such as `loadInt32(fromByteOffset:_:)` and `storeBytes(int32:toByteOffset:as:_:)` would be easier on the type checker, by avoiding the problem of overloaded symbols.

-#### Having sets of `load(as:)` functions with and without the `endianness:` parameter

-We could have distinct `load(fromByteOffset:as:)` and `load(fromByteOffset:as:endianness:)` with no defaulted endianness argument.
-This achieves the same shape as the proposed `Optional<ByteOrder>` parameter, but it is possible the generated code might be better in one form than the other.

 #### Waiting for a "fully inhabited" layout constraint